-Adaptive management is an integral component of the long-term oversight of this area, given the potential for unintended consequences or shifts in residents' needs.
+The long-term oversight of this area involves adaptive management, given the potential for unintended consequences or shifts in residents' needs.
 Successful implementation and enforcement of proposed solutions require cooperation and partnerships with key entities, along with working closely with the community.
 It is important to note that the implementation of this management plan may result in increased use of other areas of Hawai'i Island, including sensitive wahi pana that could potentially experience adverse impacts if left unmanaged.

-While many of the issues addressed in this management plan are discussed in the context of Pololū, they are also encountered in other locations across the island and the State.
-Certain issues, such as cyclist-vehicle collisions and speeding along the roadway, fell outside of Townscape's scope of work and/or State DLNR DOFAW's jurisdiction and therefore could not be included as part of the solutions presented in this Plan.
+Many of the issues addressed in this management plan are discussed in the context of Pololū, but are also encountered in other locations across the island and the State.
+Certain issues, such as cyclist-vehicle collisions and speeding along the roadway, were outside of Townscape's scope of work and/or State DLNR DOFAW's jurisdiction and therefore were not included as part of the solutions presented in this Plan.
 Nevertheless, broader discussions about responsible tourism and environmental management are crucial and should involve various entities at both the State and County levels.